-Murray’s 50 points power Nuggets past crumbling Cavaliers
+Murray scores historic 50 as Nuggets down crumbling Cavs

-CLEVELAND (AP) — Jamal Murray scored a career-high 50 points, All-Star starter Nikola Jokic had a triple-double and the Denver Nuggets adjusted to a schedule change by handing the Cleveland Cavaliers their ninth straight loss, 120-103 on Friday night in a matchup hastily arranged by the NBA due to COVID-19.
+Murray scored a career-high 50 points and became the first player in NBA history to get that many without trying a free throw as Denver adjusted to a schedule change by handing the Cleveland Cavaliers their ninth straight loss, 120-103 on Friday night.

+Following the game, Murray was unaware that he had done something unique.

+“I was just making my shots,” he said nonchalantly between sips of a postgame smoothie.
+“It’s kind of cool to make history.
+It’s a cool stat.”

-Murray hardly missed, making 21 of 25 shots, including 8 of 10 3-pointers.
-He didn’t attempt a free throw.
+The smooth guard made 21 of 25 shots, including 8 of 10 3-pointers and scored 30 in the second half.
+He added six rebounds and two steals during 38 electrifying minutes.

+“To do it as efficiently as he did it is really remarkable,” said Malone.
+“That’s an incredible stat line.”

-With the Cavs still hanging around in the fourth, Murray made three 3-pointers in 65 seconds to push Denver’s lead to 21.
-He scored 20 in the final quarter before being replaced with 2:23 left.
+With the Cavs still hanging around in the fourth, Murray made three 3-pointers in a 65-second span to push Denver’s lead to 21.
+He celebrated his third straight long-range make — an off-balance number from 33 feet — to open the fourth by pounding his chest and screaming toward fans in Rocket Mortgage FieldHouse.

 Collin Sexton scored 23 and Jarrett Allen 20 for Cleveland, which had a couple days to prepare for the Nuggets but still couldn’t stop them.